xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ![MAP-T Scenarios with ASR9k acting as Inline Border Router](https://raw.githubusercontent.com/xrdocs/xrdocs-images/gh-pages/assets/tutorial-images/mapt_scenario.png)

-Host 166.1.32.1 port 2321 in the Private IPv4 domain needs to connect to Internet IPv4 server 8.8.8.8 port 2123 through the pure IPv6 Backbone.
+Host with IPv4 address 166.1.32.1 (port 2321) in the Private IPv4 domain needs to connect to Internet server with IPv4 address 8.8.8.8 (port 2123) through the pure IPv6 Backbone.
 From the connectivity perspektive IP flow 166.1.32.1 <-> 8.8.8.8 will be translated twice prior (MAPT-CE) and after (MAPT-BR) IPv6 Backbone.

+We will explore the ASR9k role as MAP-T Inline (no Service Modules) Border Router.
+MAP-T CE functionality is not considered in this Tutorial (not supported by ASR9000).

 We will use 3601:d01:3344::/48 subnet to translate the Internet Host address (external domain) and 2701:d01:3344::/48 for Private host translation (CPE domain).
-Based on the translation rules 8.8.8.8 will be transated as

-We will explore into ASR9k role as MAP-T Inline (no Service Modules) Border Router.
-MAP-T CE functionality is not considered in this Tutorial.
+Next section is going to explain the magic behind the translation.

 ## Border Router Address Translation

-In IPv4→IPv6, destination address and port are translated based on RFC 7599 and RFC 7597 and source address by RFC 6052.
+In IPv4→IPv6 translation, destination address and port are translated based on RFC 7599 and RFC 7597 and source address by RFC 6052.

-In IPv6→IPv4 translation, Source address and port are translated based on RFC 7597 and RFC 7599 and destination address by RFC 6052.
+In IPv6→IPv4 translation, source address and port are translated based on RFC 7597 and RFC 7599 and destination address by RFC 6052.

-Lets examine this based on IPv4 to IPv6 translation (IPv6 to IPv4 similar in reverse direction):
+Lets examine this based on IPv4 to IPv6 translation (IPv6 to IPv4 will be similar):

-1. Destination Address Translation (166.1.32.1 -> 2701:d01:3344::):
+1. **Destination Address Translation** (166.1.32.1 → 2701:d01:3344::):

 We need to define key numbers for Port-Mapping Algorythm (rfc7597).
-Based on our scenario config (see Configuration Section) those will be:
+Based on our scenario configuration (see Configuration Section) those will be:

 | Parameter         | Value     | Calculation |
 |-------------------|-----------|-------------|